brhr-iwao/TAMkin_for_Windows/An_instruction_for_installing_tamkin124_on_your_windows_PC.md

    3. Testing
    You can test TAMkin with Python scripts in  tankin-1.2.4\tamkin\examples.
-   For example, change the current directory to "tamkin-1.2.4\tamkin\exaamples\001_ethane\" on the Windows command prompt and execute the following commaand:
+   For example, change the current directory to "tamkin-1.2.4\tamkin\exaamples\001_ethane\" on the Windows command prompt and execute the following command:
    > python thermo.py

    If TAMkin is correctly installed, "partfun.txt" and "thermo.csv" will be generated in this directory.